-The modulator select buttons light up in relation to the data they play back.
+The modulator sequencer buttons light up in relation to the data they play back.
 Each modulation track can be deactivated independently.
-Use the "All Modulators Off" Button below the modulations selectors to deactivate all modulators with one click.
+Use the "All modulators off" Button below the modulations selectors to deactivate all modulators with one press.

 Internal Modulation